avinetworks/ansible-role-docker/README.md

     - role: avinetworks.docker
 ```

 Install docker with devicemapper.
 Please note, this will create a new LVM on /dev/sda3, please do not use a block device already in use.
+This is the recommended production deployment on RHEL/CentOS/Fedora systems.

 ```
 - hosts: servers